 This is an early coat-pocket sized transistor radio from General Electric that measures 6 3/4″ wide and 3 1/2″ tall.
 It was introduced in 1957-58.
 It is an AM only receiver that sports a sharp plaid patterned grill and is surrounded by gold metal trim and a black background to the on/off/volume knob.
 The large tuning knob is symbolic of these early AM sets and makes tuning very easy.

-When I first opened this radio, I was surprised and pleased to find that it operates on 2 common AA batteries.
+When I first opened this radio, I was surprised and pleased to find that it takes 2 common AA batteries.
 Most of these early GE’s used uncommon expensive (and sometimes obsolete) batteries.
-I was also very pleased to find that this radio still plays very well…..loud and clear.
+It was however, not responsive so it is being sold as is and for display or repair.
 The cosmetics are nice with only the expected light scratches here and there.
-It appears that there was a strap for this radio, but not now.
-Anyway, this is a rich and unique looking iconic radio from America’s own icon, General Electric.
-Enjoy!
+This is a rich and unique looking iconic radio from America’s own icon, General Electric.